codevico/the-peoples-cube/README.md

 # Commands

+## Cube commands

-- `/propose <card name>`: starts a new poll
+- `/propose <card name>`: starts a new poll.
-- `/cube stats`: prints some stats about the cube
+- `/cube stats`: prints some stats about the cube.
-- `/cube stats color`: prints a table with the color balance of the cube
+- `/cube stats color`: prints a table with the color balance of the cube.
-- `/cube stats cmc`: prints a table with the cost balance of the cube
+- `/cube stats cmc`: prints a table with the cost balance of the cube.

+## Generic commands

+- `/card <query>`: search a card and print its image.
+- `/oracle <query>`: search a card and print its oracle text.

+Queries starting with `?` will use Scryfall's [search syntax](https://scryfall.com/docs/syntax), for example

+`/card ? c=ub kw:"first strike" toughness=3`

+Queries not starting with `?` will only search cards by name.

+## Command registration

 You have to register commands to discord in order for the bot to work.
 Since this operation is rate limited it has its own script, `npm run register-commands`.
 You only need to run this once.